|Nutrition Facts (per serving)|

-Press the dough into a greased or parchment-lined 9x9 or 11x7-inch baking dish, and bake for 15 minutes, until lightly golden.
+Press the dough into a greased or parchment-lined 9 x 9 or 1 1x 7-inch baking dish, and bake for 15 minutes, until lightly golden.

-Bake for an additional 10 minutes until filling is cooked through and only slightly jiggly.
+Bake for an additional 10 minutes until the filling is cooked through and only slightly jiggly in the center.
 Let cool completely.

 Once cooled, refrigerate for at least 2 hours before slicing.
-Slice into 12 bars, and dust with confectioners' sweetener.
+Slice into 12 bars and dust with powdered sweetener.
 Enjoy!

-- Any powdered cup-for-cup style non-caloric sweetener would work—provided it's powdered and not granular.
+- Any powdered cup-for-cup style noncaloric sweetener would work—provided it's powdered and not granular.
 Other examples to use are powdered monk fruit or a powdered monk fruit/erythritol blend.

 - It's imperative to refrigerate the bars before slicing in order for them to be as firm as possible.

 - Fresh lemon juice is a must; you won't get the same brightness from bottled.